 If we look at financial sector corporate ownership of assets and equity, the picture is even more stark.

 It’s also worth noting that as the extractive nature of the system and its boom and bust cycles build up financial wealth for upper-tier corporations and individuals, claim to the real wealth and resources of the planet is rising with it.

-On the other side of the same coin, as house sales and prices soared during 2021, over 18% of US homes sold during the fourth quarter of 2021were sold to investors.3
+On the other side of the same coin, as house sales and prices soared during 2021, over 18% of US homes sold during the fourth quarter of 2021were sold to investors.4

 The use of wealth and power to amass more wealth and power isn’t new to the world or new to the US.
 We are living in an age where that process has run rampant and it’s maxing out and threatening to destroy us.
-The system only presents an illusion of workability if most of the people remain in the working, struggling, interest-paying class, and the investor class remains a small minority.
-But by its basic structure, it continually makes the upper levels more and more excessive and the lower levels more and more crushingly burdensome.
+The system can present an illusion of workability for a while as long as most of the people remain in the working, struggling, interest-paying class, and the investor class remains a small minority.
+But by its basic structure, this system continually makes the upper levels more and more excessive and the lower levels more and more crushingly burdensome.

 In addition to the moral and humanitarian objections to this sort of class structure and undemocratic power hierarchy, it is functionally unsustainable.
 And it’s begun to demonstrate that in more and more devastating ways.
 The longer it continues, the more it squeezes and crushes the lower levels—and it is the lower levels that are producing the goods and services people need to live their lives.
 The inevitable end of letting a system like this run its course is that the lower levels become so crushed and depleted that they cease to be able to produce anything, and the whole system collapses.